 The photo to the left is approximately 624 acres, 252 hectares, or 1.0 sq mile in area, and is the result of 21.6 GPS miles of travel

 Powerline right-of-way shown on the aerial photos, photographed mid-summer looking south.
 The ridgetop/ROW on the horizon is well within the boundary of the study area.

 M2 hibernated high on a partially sheltered north facing slope in 2008 at a depth of 23 inches (the deapest ever recorded in this population).
 The burrow was preserved with a 4 inch ABS pipe and continues to be used to record winter soil temperatures at that site.
 GPS miles traveled (partial seasons);

 "One in twenty-five people (4%) is a sociopath lacking empathy for other people or animals"

 "It takes a mighty brave man to run over turtles" The Great Santini

 M4 spends most of her time traveling among the ferns on the north facing slope, so the secession of maintenance may not have much, if any effect on her daily travels, at least in the short-run.

 In 2014 most of turtle M4's summer season was normal, but on August 8th, she started a very long trek initially traveling east to the wood's edge close to the roadway, where she spent 2 days, then turned west and traveled back to and across her primary activity area of the ROW and by September 7th was found soaking in a small spring in the hollow (drainage) to the south.
 Later she crossed over the ridgetop and down into a large drainage, where she found a tiny pool to soak for about 8 days before moving uphill and hibernating.

-She never made it all the way back to her normal hibernation area by the end of the 2014 season, but returned to her normal primary activity area in 2015 and hibernated near where she hibernated 2009 to 2013.
+She never made it all the way back to her normal hibernation area by the end of the 2014 season, but returned to her normal primary activity area in 2015 and hibernated near where she hibernated 2009 to 2013, and since.